metomi/rose/CONTRIBUTING.md

 (d) I understand and agree that this project and the contribution
-    are public and that a record of the contribution (including my name and email address) is maintained indefinitely and may be redistributed consistent with this project or the licence(s) involved.
+    are public and that a record of the contribution (including my name and email address) is maintained retained for the full term of the copyright and may be redistributed consistent with this project or the licence(s) involved.

 (e) I, or my employer, grant to the UK Met Office and all recipients of
     this software a perpetual, worldwide, non-exclusive, no-charge,